Katie Cassidy Shows Off Her Flexibility While Doing A Yoga Headstand In A Britney Spears Shirt

 “If Britney can make it through 2007 you can make it through today,” the garment read.

-As reported by The Cut, 2007 was the year that Britney went through a public breakdown after finalizing her divorce from Kevin Federline, who won custody of the former couple’s two children.
-The “Oops!… I Did It Again” hitmaker shaved her head and smashed the side of a car belonging to one of the paparazzi that was constantly following her.
-She also spent some time in rehab.
+Fans of Spears may remember that 2007 was the year that Britney went through a public breakdown after finalizing her divorce from Kevin Federline, who later won custody of the former couple’s two children.
+The “Oops!… I Did It Again” hitmaker shaved her head and used an umbrella to smash the side of a car belonging to one of the paparazzi that was constantly following her.

-These days, the #FreeBritney movement is still going strong, but the pop star is usually all smiles in the social media updates that she shares with her fans.
-She has revealed that she shares Katie’s fondness for yoga, and she often demonstrates some of her favorite poses in her Instagram videos.

 It looked like a few necklaces were dangling down in front of the actress’ face as she posed upside down.
 However, her hair was pulled back so that it stayed out of her way.
 She had her eyes shut as if she were concentrating or meditating.